14 Ways To Speed Up A Slow Computer

 Storage sense when turned on keeps clusters away from your PC.
 It automatically frees up storage space on your PC by deleting temporary files and contents in your recycle bin.

 If your drives are filled up with a file that you no longer need, cleaning them up could give your PC a speed boost.
-Follow the following steps to removes files that you no longer require.
+Follow the following steps to remove files that you no longer require.
 Still in the system settings;

 - Go to storage